 Main le ja rahi hoon…”

 Besides Kirron Kher’s Sumitra and Devdas’s affectionate Badi Maa, Bhansali was in no mood to give pure Bengali textures to his characters.
-There is a sprinkled dose of Bengali interspersed in dialogues but the actors speak in disparate dialects.
+There is a sprinkling of Bengali interspersed in the dialogues, but the actors speak in disparate dialects.

 Given her vocation, the film doesn’t wield the need for Madhuri Dixit’s Chandramukhi to project Bengali traits.
 The actor is adept at getting the sophisticated mannerisms of a classy courtesan from Kolkata’s Chitpur area.
-With reactions and terrific dramatic intonations in dialogue delivery, Devdas is one relatively measured performances in her a career that’s not exactly filled with bravura acts.
-With women stealing all thunder, Shah Rukh Khan is no less as the lead man, and he totally knocks it out of the park in moments of insecurity and false pride.
+With reactions and terrific dramatic intonations in dialogue delivery, Devdas is one of the relatively measured performances in her career — one that’s not exactly filled with bravura acts.
+With women stealing all the thunder, Shah Rukh Khan is no less, and he knocks it out of the park in moments of insecurity and false pride.

 Kirron Kher as Sumitra shines in a sharp supporting role that offers her tremendous scope to express emotions manifold.
-Ananya Khare does well in a stereotypical evil bhabhi part while Smita Jaykar and Manoj Joshi are terribly miscast.
-However, no actor in Devdas is as exasperating as Jackie Shroff who plays the flamboyant, word-play loving Chunnilal.
+Milind Gunaji is superb in a crucial and interesting part.
+Ananya Khare does well in a stereotypical evil bhabhi part, while Smita Jaykar and Manoj Joshi just about pass muster.
+However, no actor in Devdas is as exasperating as Jackie Shroff, who plays the flamboyant, wordplay-loving Chunnilal.
+Why, Bhansali, why?

-This is as we realize that somewhere deep down Chandramukhi craves for spousal love.
-From a man who wouldn’t objectify her.
+This is when we realize that somewhere deep down, Chandramukhi craves spousal love — from a man who wouldn’t objectify her.

-Given her low status in the society, Devdas clearly holds the upper hand here and, hence, is also the decision-maker in this ‘arrangement’.
-When he finally confesses love, there ensue a few minutes of magical chemistry.
+Given her low status in society, Devdas holds the upper hand here and, hence, is also the decision-maker in this ‘arrangement’.
+When he finally confesses love, there ensues a few minutes of magical chemistry.

 “Aur tumse koi pyaar nahi karta, sivaaye mere…”